yokoffing/ChatGPT-Prompts/README.md

 Bing is surprisingly good at applying the theories and philosophies of famous people to practical problems.

 > * What would the `Founding Fathers` say about the debate over `Biden forgiving some student loan debt`?
 List them individually and imagine `their` responses based on `their` philosophies.
 Put `their` thoughts in quotes, first-person, and `modern English`.

+### Extrapolate the possible consequences
+> * In the voice of: `Bruce Lee`.
+Extrapolate the possible consequences of: Not eating your vegetables.
+Audience: 7 year olds

 Many of these have been nerfed by the censors.